csvlewis/pokemon-quiz/README.md

    ```sh
    npm run dev
    ```
-5. Navigate to localhost:3000 in your browser to see the app running
+5. Navigate to <a href="localhost:3000">localhost:3000</a> in your browser to see the app running

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

-When you open the app you will be presented with a settings page where you can set the quiz length and question types
+When you open the app you will be presented with a settings page where you can set the quiz length and question types.

 <img src="src/assets/readme/settings.png" width="500" height="500">

-Once you submit your quiz settings, the quiz will start and you can submit an answer for each question and see if you are correct
+Once you submit your quiz settings, the quiz will start and you can submit an answer for each question and see if you are correct.

 <img src="src/assets/readme/answer.png" width="800" height="500">